Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Do I need hemorrhoid banding?

 You may benefit from hemorrhoid banding if you have large hemorrhoids that are not responding to non-surgical treatment.
-Doctors always recommend patients try lifestyle and diet changes first, of course, but banding is an effective solution when conservative approaches fail.
+Our doctors always recommend patients try lifestyle and diet changes first, of course, but banding is an effective solution when conservative approaches fail.

 What should I try before hemorrhoid banding?